mtdvio/going-to-production/serverside-checklist.md

  - [ ] Licences of my application's 3rd-party dependencies are not violated
  - [ ] My application does not violate cryptography policies and laws
+ - [ ] My app is compliant according to the organisation standards

 ## Resiliency